 - If you are not paid by the University and are an Affiliated Researcher, Medical Center Researcher or Student Intern: Check in with your Department Administrator.

-- Obtain your GOCard after your information has been entered into the Human Resources system: Take your passport and invitation/appointment letter to the GOCard office inside the Leavy Center campus bookstore.
-(Law Center Visiting Researchers check in at the Law Center.)
+- Obtain your GOCard (University iD) after your information has been entered into the University system: (If you are a Visiting Researcher on the Main Campus, this takes a few days after you have checked in with the Office of the Provost).
+Take your passport and invitation/appointment letter to the GOCard office (inside the Leavy Center campus bookstore).

 - Set up your Georgetown e-mail account.
 Follow the instructions on the University Information Services website.
 To obtain your NetID, enter your information in the Georgetown Directory.

 - Familiarize yourself with transportation and parking on campus: Check the Office of Transportation Management website for the shuttle bus schedule and information about parking on campus.

 - Explore Georgetown's recreational and sports facilities: Visit Yates Field House and GU Wellness for more information.

 - Secure housing: If you need assistance in finding housing for your stay, housing listings are available on the Office of Neighborhood Life website.
 Their office is located at 1300 36th St.